Skip to content ↓

 We ensure that we comply with the legal requirements by following the West Sussex Agreed Syllabus for Religious Education 2020-2025.

-Religious Education is generally taught on a weekly basis, but is sometimes delivered through a themed afternoon.
+Religious Education is taught on a weekly basis, using the Jigsaw R.E scheme of work.

 Pupils’ progress in RE is based on the expected outcomes outlined in the West Sussex Agreed Syllabus.